 We know there is 'CHON' (carbon, hydrogen, oxygen and nitrogen) on Enceladus, but is there 'CHONPS,' and are other elements bioavailable?
-What energy sources are potential available for life?
-And what lessons from Enceladus apply to Europa, and visa versa?
+What energy sources are potentially available for life?
+And what lessons from Enceladus apply to Europa, and vice-versa?
+[O6]